 |CLIMATE ADAPTATION & MITIGATION

-Adoption of improved aquaculture management delivers substantial reductions in greenhouse gas emissions and improvements in water and nutrient use efficiencies, saving 5.28 tonnes in CO2 equivalent emissions per year.
+Adoption of improved aquaculture management delivers substantial reductions in greenhouse gas emissions and improvements in water and nutrient use efficiencies, saving 5.28 tons in CO2 equivalent emissions per year.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY